UBC-CIC/amazon-textract-tabular-formatted-parser/README.md

 ## Credits

-This prototype was coded by the UBC Student Jack Hou with the guidance from the UBC CIC technical team.
+This prototype was coded by the UBC Students Jack Hou and Aamir Sheergar with the guidance from the UBC CIC technical team.

 ## License